What does life look for you now?

 When you were young, what were you hoping to be when you grew up?

 In Year 10/11 I wanted to do medicine and be a doctor, partially because it was the thing to aspire to if you were a smart student.
-However while completing some work experience, I discovered that what I was best at (read: maths) wasn't such a big part of that particular future.
+However while completing some work experience, I discovered that what I was best at (read: maths) wasn't a big part of that particular future.

 How easy was it to decide what to do in life?